Please Read the Knowledge Pillars Exam Policies Before Taking Your Exam.

 - Current or recent school-based special education plan

-- Detailed letter from a qualified professional that describes the disabling condition and the related adjustment request
+- A detailed letter from a qualified professional that describes the disabling condition and the related adjustment request

 Any documentation that is submitted must:

 - Be printed on the evaluator’s or school’s official letterhead